Safety + Security

 - Visit the Department of Homeland Security website to download active shooter preparedness brochures and materials.

 - Utilize the RUN.
 HIDE.
 FIGHT.® video to educate your employees and/or tenants about what to do if they are ever in an active shooter situation.

 The Emergency Access Card Program was developed to assist emergency and rescue crews identify those individuals authorized to enter the Westshore Business District following a disaster or emergency.
 Building owners can register up to three (3) authorized personnel (owners, property managers, engineers, facility managers - those trained to determine safety of the building) to receive reentry passes that allow them access to their building for the limited purpose of evaluating the safety and security of property before allowing tenants, employees, other occupants, or the general public to return.

 The reentry procedure will be tiered as follows:

 3. Registered Reentry Pass Holders and Utility Teams

 5. Tenants or other occupants

-The City Emergency Manager will notify the police department when Property Owner/Designee may reenter the restricted area.
-Registered personnel will be notified of the reentry point via local news and radio once local emergency crews have cleared the area for safe reentry.
-Once the reentry point is determined, registered personnel will need to take their reentry pass AND a photo I.D. to the checkpoint.
+The City Emergency Manager will notify the Police Department when property owners/designees may reenter the restricted area.
+Registered personnel will be notified of the reentry point via local news, radio and Alert Tampa once local emergency crews have cleared the area for safe reentry.
+Once the reentry point is determined, registered personnel will need to take their reentry pass, proof of employment, AND a photo I.D. to the checkpoint.
 Reentry consideration will be at the sole discretion of the police department and in accordance with the direction of the City Emergency Manager.

 To request passes please complete the Emergency Access Card Request Form.
-If you already have passes that have a label with all of the requested information, there is no need to re-register as the passes do not expire.
+If you already have passes, there is no need to re-register as the passes do not expire.
 If you have a change in personnel, please request a new pass as they are non-transferable.